Oral Health

 What Causes Dentophobia?

-• Experiencing a painful and/or complicated procedure
+• Experiencing painful or complicated dental procedures

 • Being disrespected or dismissed by a dentist or clinic staff